aniketraj27/Cloudfay-Internship/README.md

 # Cloudfay-Internship
-This is the Internship project which I worked on to design the front-end of this website.
+This is an Internship project which I worked on to design the front-end of this website.